Magda9005/E-commerce/README.md

 # E-commerce Skin Therapy

-Application using server-side rendering (SSR), created in React and Next.js, using Typescript, Shopify Storefront GraphQL API, Material UI, GraphQL Code Generator and URQL.
+Application using static site generation (SSG), created in React and Next.js, using Typescript, Shopify Storefront GraphQL API, Material UI, GraphQL Code Generator and URQL.

 ## How to setup the project: